How to Move WordPress to a New Domain in 7 Easy Steps

 • Having access to Cpanel: You will need Cpanel access for moving your WordPress site to a new domain.
 Because localhost doesn’t have a Cpanel.

-• Select your new domain (brandable domain): Make your mind what domain name you want to choose for your WordPress site.
+• Select your new domain (brandable domain): Make your mind about what domain name you want to choose for your WordPress site.
 Choose a domain name that is more brandable than your previous domain name.

-Here I will show you a step-by-step guide to migrate your WordPress site to a new domain without a plugin.
+Here I will show you a step-by-step guide to migrating your WordPress site to a new domain without a plugin.
 This is the easiest way that will let you change your domain address within a few minutes.
 Just follow the following seven steps to copy and transfer your WordPress site to a new domain without harming your SEO:

 Step #1: Add your selected domain to your hosting.

 In the first step, you need to add your selected domain name to your hosting through Cpanel for moving WordPress site to a new domain.
-You can easily do it by going to your Cpanel then clicking addon domains.
+You can easily do it by going to your Cpanel and then clicking addon domains.

 add the selected domain to hosting to migrate WordPress site to a new domain